 Most causes of wrist pain will improve with some self-treatment.
 If you still have pain that is not improving after two weeks then you should book a routine appointment with your doctor to discuss.

 You should seek more urgent medical attention if you have severe pain.
-If you are concerned you have suffered a fracture, or have a high impact injury to your wrist such as a fall, you will likely require an X-ray.
+If you are concerned you have suffered a e or have a high-impact injury to your wrist, such as a fall, you will likely require an X-ray.

-If you have severe symptoms such as numbness, weakness, fevers you should seek urgent medical advice from your doctor or 111.
+If you have severe symptoms such as numbness, weakness, or fevers, you should seek urgent medical advice from your doctor or 111.